-The main activity of the Group and the Company is that of acting as property investment and development entities.
+The main activity of the Group and the Company is property investment and development.
 The Company may, inter alia, directly or through subsidiary companies, acquire by any title whatsoever, and take on lease or sub-lease and dispose of, grant and/or lease and hold property of any kind, whether movable or immovable for the purposes of its business, and construct, develop and enter into arrangements with contractors and other service providers in connection with its properties.